erdosn/dsc-2-21-11-PE-MLE-online-ds-ft-100118/README.md

 ## Maximum Likelihood Estimation

-MLE primarily deals with **determining the parameters** that **maximize the probability of the data**.
+MLE primarily deals with **determining the parameters (of a normal distrubtion)** that **maximize the probability of the data (that we have smapled already)**.
 Such a determination can help us predict the outcome of future experiments e.g. If we Toss the coin 1 more time, what is the probability of seeing a Head?

 * Its a fair coin so probability is 0.5.